Connect with us

 Quantum mechanics describes the properties of atoms and molecules.

-For humans, who can only perceive the macroscopic world, or what's visible to the naked eye, quantum mechanics can seem counterintuitive and somewhat magical.
-Things you might not expect happen in the quantum world, like electrons “tunneling” through tiny energy barriers and appearing on unscathed, or being in two different places at the same time in a phenomenon called superposition.
+For humans, who can only perceive the macroscopic world, or what’s visible to the naked eye, quantum mechanics can seem counterintuitive and somewhat magical.
+Things you might not expect happen in the quantum world, like electrons “tunneling” through tiny energy barriers and appearing on the other side unscathed, or being in two different places at the same time in a phenomenon called superposition.

 I am trained as a quantum engineer.
 Research in quantum mechanics is usually geared toward technology.
 However, and somewhat surprisingly, there is increasing evidence that nature – an engineer with billions of years of practice – has learned how to use quantum mechanics to function optimally.
 If this is indeed true, it means that our understanding of biology is radically incomplete.
 It also means that we could possibly control physiological processes by using the quantum properties of biological matter.